 To Raise and Move a Heavy Body

 When a violent hurricane had driven his eighty ton schooner several hundred yards inland, Mr Williams, a missionary in the South Sea Islands, said, ‘The method by which we raised and moved the vessel was exceedingly simple and we accomplished the task with great ease.’
 They raised her out of the 4ft hole she had worked herself into by levering her out with long levers and stone weights.
 Then they filled the bog that lay between her and the sea with stones and logs as rollers.
 Then they used a chain cable and ‘compelled her to take a short voyage upon the land before she floated in her pride on the sea once more.’
 It was easy.

 Oh, and then he did deign to mention, the ‘great ease with which they accomplished this task’ took ‘the united strength of about 2000 people.’
 ‘Twas nothing, the missionary reverend murmured modestly . .

 What a delightful book of days gone by!
 I love it!
 Days of adventure, of knowing everything, including what other men and women thought, needed and wanted – without ever having to go through the tedious process of asking them!
-The Good Old Daze indeed.
+366 pages of the Good Old Daze indeed.

 Your clothes – have them made.
 Firstly, shirts: